• Skip to primary navigation

 Recipe Card

-Broiled scallops served on a white plate with parsley.
+Broiled scallops are served on a white plate with green beans.

-These flavorful broiled scallops are coated in butter and parmesan, then placed under the broiler until wonderfully crispy.
+These flavorful broiled scallops are coated in butter and parmesan, then broiled until wonderfully crispy.
+They're ready in 25 minutes!

 Prep Time15 minutes mins